 Visit Transylvania and enjoy a night of partying during this unforgettable tour.
 We designed this one day experience for people who want to discover a bit of Transylvania, but are mostly interested in the party.
 This is a self-guided tour, so you will have to find your way to your accommodation.

 Accommodate in a cozy 3* hotel.
-The price of this tour also includes skip the ticket office line services.
-Usually, there are a lot of people waiting at the entrance and it can take quite a while to gain access to the castle.
 We will give you details on when and where to meet the other tourists in our group and avoid the long waiting times.

-Begin your Dracula's Castle experience with an exclusive night tour of the castle.
-Then you will attend a horror movie projection, followed by a Halloween After Party on the grounds of Bran Castle.
+Begin your Dracula's Castle experience with an exclusive night tour of the castle (please have in mind that the night tour of Bran Castle is not guided, you will receive more information on this from our tour guides).
+Then you will attend the Halloween Party on the grounds of Bran Castle.

 This is an overview of your Dracula tours in Romania.
 For more information, including the complete itinerary, please scroll up and then navigate using the product’s menu.